 You might want to go with this choice if you have a dedicated listening space, like a studio or home theater.
 Or if being quiet is more important to you than sound quality.
 You’ll need a subwoofer and center channel to create the best sound space.

 Ceiling speakers are a great choice if you want to add a multi-room system discreetly.
 Ceiling sound systems combine stealth with functionality to create a space filled with unique, immersive sound.

 There are many sizes and types of ceiling speakers to fit any area that needs sound.
 Two to four stereo pairs would be sufficient to energize a large room.

 However, single-piece designs can reproduce stereo sound.
 These speakers, which usually have two tweeters each, are great for closets or dressing rooms that are too small for a pair of speakers.
 Ceiling speakers are the best option for creating a personal music experience in your home.

 Why Separate Them

-The wall and in-ceiling speakers are kept separate because it’s best to put speakers on walls in a rectangular or square outline is preferred when installing speakers on walls.
+The wall and in-ceiling speakers are kept separate because it’s best to put speakers on walls in a rectangular or square shape.

 This is usually done to maintain aesthetic parity with other wall furniture like TVs, windows, and pictures.
 Because of their larger chassis, in-wall speakers can be positioned more widely.

 In-ceiling installations are perfectly suited for circular speaker.
 This is because the majority of people in the UK have circular light fixtures.

 A square outline is preferred if your light fixtures are square.
 A rectangular chassis might look better if the speakers are installed on either side of Velux windows or roof lanterns.